-PROXY/VOTING INSTRUCTION CARD

-This proxy is solicited on behalf of the Board of Directors of Avista Corporation For the Annual Meeting of Shareholders on Thursday, May 7, 2015 or the running meeting of analesis der running, may 1, 2013
+PROXY/VOTING INSTRUCTION CARD This proxy is solicited on behalf of the Board of Directors of Avista Corporation For the Annual Meeting of Shareholders on Thursday, May 7, 2015

-The undersigned hereby appoints Scott L. Morris and Karen S. Feites, and each of them, with full power of substitution, the proxies of the undersigned, to represent the undersigned and vote all shares of Avista Corporation Common Stock which the undersigned may be entitled to vote at the Annual Meeting of Shareholders to be held on May 7, 2015, and any adjournment or postponement thereof, as indicated on the reverse side.
+The undersigned hereby appoints Scott L. Morris and Karen S. Feltes, and each of them, with full power of substitution, the proxies of the undersigned, to represent the undersigned and vote all shares of Avista Corporation Common Stock which the undersigned may be entitled to vote at the Annual Meeting of Shareholders to be held on May 7, 2015, and any adjournment or postponement thereof, as indicated on the reverse side.